SherG/cool-iron/blog/amazon-department-stores.md

 * Experiments with AR, VR, and QR codes as well as touchscreens in dressing rooms have a long history now.
 And there's plenty to learn from successes.
 For example, when Rebecca Minkoff launched interactive mirrors, they helped contribute to a <a href="https://www.cnbc.com/2017/09/09/how-rebecca-minkoff-uses-tech-to-drive-triple-digit-sales-growth.html" target="blank">tripling of sales</a>.
 * When omni-channel meets Amazon's customer data, in-store (and on Prime) personalization will acquire new dimensions.
 Think: 1:1 lookbooks, seamless recommendations that span the physical and digital, and your favorite music automatically streaming in the dressing room.
 * First-party data will likely remain a priority for bricks.
 * Amazon is now the <a href="https://www.campaignlive.com/article/amazon-biggest-advertiser-earth-adspend-hits-11bn/1672723" target="blank">world’s biggest advertiser</a>.
-Add that to the mix and bricks are facing quite an intriguing challenge.
+Add that to the mix and bricks are facing quite an intriguing challenge.</p>
 </details>

 ### Related